The Latest Pentagon Cover-up

 The sad saga of the Ronald Reagan is part of a broader cover up by TEPCO, the Japanese government, the Obama administration, the World Health Organization (WHO) and the International Commission for Radiological Protection (ICRP) of the long term health consequences of Fukushima.
 Both Japan and North America have fairly large regions affected by radioactive fallout from the 2011 nuclear accident.
 Instead of backtracking on the billions of dollars he approved to subsidize TEPCO to build more US nuclear power stations, Obama is participating in an international cover-up to conceal the serious long term dangers of this technology.
 See After 50 Years Nuclear Power Still not Viable Without Subsidies

 As part of the cover up, the Japanese government has launched a campaign to get residents to buy and eat food produced in and around Fukushima.
 They claim that after two years the radioactive contamination has nearly all dissipated.
 Fukushima Governor Yuuhei Sato claims Fukushima rice is totally safe provided it emits less than 100 Becquerels (Bq) per kilogram (kg).
 This directly contradicts decades of Chernobyl-related research linking Cesium-137 exposure to serious medical problems in Ukrainian and Belarusian children.
 Following a nuclear accident, Cesium-137 persists in the soil for a little over 100 years.
 For other highlights of the Fukushima Symposium see The Continuing Fukushima Cover Up.

-Posted by Dr Stuart Jeanne Bramhall on May 13 2013, With 0 Reads, Filed under Benefits, Vet News, Veterans Affairs.
+Posted by Dr Stuart Jeanne Bramhall on May 13, 2013, With 2278 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.